 - Math students are grouped by ability instead of by grade level.
 Math levels extend into geometry for those who are ready for the challenge.

 - Electives allow parents the opportunity to become involved more closely with their child’s learning and peer group.
-Some of these electives offered this year have been Creative Writing, Drama, Robotics, Karate, Japanese, Gardening, Cooking, Odyssey of the Mind, Chess, Mosaics, Cartooning, Typing, Sports, etc.
+Some of these electives offered have been Creative Writing, Drama, Robotics, Karate, Japanese, Gardening, Cooking, Odyssey of the Mind, Chess, Mosaics, Cartooning, Typing, Sports, etc.

 These parent-led electives supplement our standard electives of Art, Music and Spanish.